Indian Kitchen Tips To Cook Indian Food Faster

 7. Skip Using Onions

 This is perhaps one of the best tips, when it comes to cooking Indian food at home I share with everyone!

-When you fancy Indian flavours but want to avoid the lengthy task of standing over the kitchen counter following each of the cooking processes, then simply skip using onions in the dish!
+When you fancy Indian flavours but want to avoid the lengthy task of standing over the kitchen counter following each cooking process, then simply skip using onions in the dish!

 If you must, then replace onions with either the lesser own Indian spice called Asafoedita, leeks or use pre-fried onions that you get for burgers.

 I am happy with using garlic or ginger which takes just about a minute in hot oil to cook and bring out the flavour.